pulumi/docs/pulumi-hugo/themes/default/content/resources/deploying-llamaindex-applications-on-aws-with-pulumi/index.md

     learn:
         - The basics of Pulumi for infrastructure as code
         - The basics of LlamaIndex
+        - Create a Chatbot with LlamaIndex for AWS Bedrock and Streamlit UI
         - How to deploy a LlamaIndex application on AWS using Pulumi

     # The webinar presenters